 There comes a time for many as they’re practicing yoga ON the mat, questions begin to arise.
 Why do I feel so much better?
 Why do I feel more content and calmer?
 Why does this crazy one-hour of poses seem to untangle everything in my life, not just my body?

-When you start having those questions, it’s time to introduce the 10 Pillars of Yoga.
+When you start having those questions, it’s time to introduce the 10 Truths of Living in Harmony.

 There’s so much goodness in the yamas and niyamas that I couldn’t appropriately capture it all in a single blog post (or ten).
 So I hosted a live training on them, and now I’m sharing that video with you.